attestantio/watcheth/README.md

 ## API Compatibility

-WatchETH uses the standard Ethereum Beacon API specification, which is supported by all major consensus clients.
-The tool connects to the REST API endpoints exposed by each client.
+WatchETH uses the standard Ethereum Beacon API and connects to REST endpoints exposed by consensus, execution, and validator clients.

 ## Development